bluebanquise/bluebanquise/resources/documentation/bootstrap.rst

 Copy iso on system
 ^^^^^^^^^^^^^^^^^^

+Copy iso on system.
-Mount iso and copy content to web server directory: (replace redhat/8 by redhat/7, centos/8, centos/7, rockylinux/8, etc depending of your system).
+Then mount iso and copy content to web server directory: (replace redhat/8 by redhat/7, centos/8, centos/7, rockylinux/8, etc depending of your system).

 .. code-block:: bash